markjeschke/itunes-search-api-gulp-webapp/README.md

 ## Installation from GitHub repo

 Using the command line, cd to the location where you'd like to install this project.
+Then, enter:

-Then, enter: git clone git@github.com:markjeschke/itunes-search-api-gulp-webapp.git and press the 'return' key.
+	git clone git@github.com:markjeschke/itunes-search-api-gulp-webapp.git

+Press the 'return' key to begin the cloning process.

 ### Install project dependencies